-In June, 1867, as she sat at her table dealing cards, she spied an incoming steamboat called the Walter B. Dance coming into to dock.
+In June 1867, as she sat at her table dealing cards, she spied an incoming steamboat called the Walter B. Dance coming into the dock.
 Having heard a report that the boat was carrying smallpox aboard, she jumped up from her table, ran down the stairs and across the street to the levee, where she brandished two pistols, warning the captain not to stop.
-Though the infamous madame is far better known for her other capers across the west, she may very well have saved the flourish town from suffering a number of deaths.
+Though the infamous madame is far better known for her other capers across the west, she may very well have saved the flourishing town from suffering a number of deaths.

 Just a month later, another event would occur, which would become the talk of the town.
 In the summer of 1867, General Thomas Francis Meagher, then acting governor of Montana Territory, traveled to Fort Benton to receive a shipment of guns and ammunition sent by General William T. Sherman for use by the Montana Militia.
 On the evening of July 1st, Meagher, who had been ill, fell overboard from the steamboat G. A. Thompson, into the rushing waters of the Missouri River.
 His body was never recovered.
 Many believed his death was suspicious and he may have been murdered, but, this was never determined.